lorebrt/modelmirror/README.md

 ## Tutorial 3: Understanding References - The Heart of ModelMirror

 ModelMirror's power comes from its reference system.
-The `$reference` field is what transforms JSON objects into live instances.
+The `$mirror` field is what transforms JSON objects into live instances.

-### How `$reference` Works
+### How `$mirror` Works

-The `$reference` field uses a simple string format that ModelMirror parses to understand:
+The `$mirror` field uses a simple string format that ModelMirror parses to understand:
 1. **Which class to instantiate** (the registered ID)
 2. **Whether to create a singleton** (optional instance name)